| 2007 |

 | 2021 |

-OTUD5 is a K48/K63 linkage-specific deubiquitylase that controls neuroectodermal differentiation by cleaving K48-linked ubiquitin chains to counteract proteasomal degradation of select chromatin regulators including ARID1A/B, HDAC2, and HCF1.
-Loss of OTUD5 leads to less accessible chromatin at neuroectodermal enhancers and aberrant gene expression, causing LINKED syndrome in humans. |
+OTUD5 is a K48/K63 linkage-specific deubiquitylase that controls neuroectodermal differentiation by cleaving K48-linked ubiquitin chains to counteract degradation of select chromatin regulators including ARID1A/B, HDAC2, and HCF1.
+Loss of OTUD5 during differentiation leads to less accessible chromatin at neuroectodermal enhancers and aberrant gene expression.
+Pathogenic hemizygous variants in OTUD5 cause a new disorder (LINKED syndrome). |

 Science Advances |